 - Get all the Teddy Bears together and set them up in a circle.
 Maybe the children could introduce their favourite toy.

 - Then it’s time to kick off the fun by singing and dancing to the famous teddy bear picnic song ‘if you go down to the woods today’.
 And, of course, you can also find some other teddy bears picnic rhymes to sing.

 - Have some simple games planned – depending on the age of the children, maybe Tag, Hide and Seek or ‘What’s the Time, Mr Wolf?’ could be good options!

 - Burn off some of the energy by having some dancing – why not check out YouTube for some great traditional children’s songs and dances?
 You might recognise some old favourites from when you were that age!

-- Quieten down with a story (with an appropriate Teddy Bear theme of course!) or if you’re having an indoor Teddy Bears’ Picnic pop on a movie.
+- Quieten down with a story (with an appropriate Teddy Bear theme, of course!), or if you have an indoor Teddy Bears Picnic, pop on a movie.